QR Code Size Guide: Minimum Dimensions for Every Scanning Distance in 2026

 Quick Answer

 You've designed the perfect marketing material or event signage, but when people try to scan your QR code, nothing happens.
 The problem isn't the design or the content—it's likely the size.
 Getting QR code dimensions wrong can mean wasted materials, missed opportunities, and frustrated customers.
 This guide gives you specific numbers for every scanning scenario, from business cards to billboards.
+With OwnQR's high-resolution QR code generator, you can create codes that scale flawlessly for any application.

 Why QR Code Size Matters More Than You Think